AlexHerreroDiaz/IRWA-2023/IRWA-2023-u186402-u186410-u188319-part-1/README.md

 - Generating a WordCloud visualization for the most frequent tokens.
 - Utilizing the spaCy NLP model to extract the top 10 most frequent entities and their types.

 The code is well-documented and provides examples to illustrate each step.
-This notebook serves as a comprehensive guide for text processing.
+This notebook serves as a comprehensive guide for text processing and Exploratory Data Analysis.